 As the UK enters the second recession in 20 years, buy to let landlords are looking for ways to strengthen and streamline their property investment finances.
-Managing Director, Steve Olejnik, explains how a portfolio mortgage is an option worth considering.
+Business Development Director, Jeni Browne, explains how a portfolio mortgage is an option worth considering.

 During these financially challenging times, many landlords are looking for ways to strengthen their property investments and save costs where possible; different forms of property finance are often an efficient way to do this.